 Grips & Texturing

-The grip itself, like I said before, is a bit different because 70%-75% of the grip face has no texturing on it at all.
+The grip itself, as I said before, is a bit different because 70%-75% of the grip face has no texturing on it at all.

 The parts that don’t have texturing are parts your hand does interact with on the pistol.
 So not having texturing is extremely rare on a subcompact pistol.